Surrender a GSP

 APWGSPR does not guarantee the acceptance of every owner surrender into Rescue.
 During the initial interview, our Director or Representative will evaluate your situation to determine whether to proceed to the next step in the surrender process.
 Please rest assured, we are a rescue and we will do our absolute best to assist you and your Shorthair.

-To begin the surrender process please contact APWGSPR.
+Please contact APWGSPR.
 You can contact us by telephone or email.
 You will also be required to complete the owner surrender form that is found at the bottom of this page.

 We realize that this is often a very difficult decision.
 Here is what you can expect of us.